bluescan/tacentview/docs/cli.md

 ```
 tacentview -ca --op channel[spread,G]
 ```
 Spreads (copies) the green (G) channel of each pixel into the red and blue channels.
-Spread always taks in a single channel and spreads it to the RGB channels of the image.\
+Spread always takes in a single channel and spreads it to the RGB channels of the image.\
 \
 \
 **Example {% increment egnum %} - Set Channels to Intensity**